apache/flink-statefun/docs/content/docs/deployment/module.md

 #### Typename

 The meta `typename` is the logical type name used to match a function invocation with a physical endpoint.
-Typenames are compsed of a namespace (required) and name (optional).
+Typenames are composed of a namespace (required) and name (optional).
 Endpoints containing a namespace but no name will match all function types in that namespace.

 {{< hint info >}}